Richard Hedreen: Art collector

-Hedreen and his wife Elizabeth "Betty" (Petri) Hedreen are well-known art collectors.
-Their collection has included works by Pablo Picasso, Jasper Johns, and Anselm Kiefer.
+Hedreen and his wife Betty are well-known art collectors.
+Their collection of old master, modern, and contemporary art has included works by Pablo Picasso, Jasper Johns, and Anselm Kiefer.
 They have appeared on the ARTNews list of the world's top art collectors.
+The Hedreens were members of MOMA's International Council and the Trustee Council of the National Gallery of Art.

 A billionaire, Hedreen was audited in 1984, and again in 2004 when Washington state auditors issued him a fine for "$25 million, including penalties and interest, for the previous four years' worth of art purchases."
 The Tom Otterness sculpture "The Miser" was displayed outside the lobby of Hedreen's Grand Hyatt Hotel, and has been called the "worst statue in Seattle."
 In 2015 the Hedreen's donated James Rosati's sculpture Loo Wit to the Jesuit-run Seattle University, where it is displayed outside on the campus grounds.

 In 2011 Hedreen purchased a Frans Hals painting from Sotheby's for $10 million.
 In 2016 the painting was found to be a forgery and Hedreen was refunded.

-In 2021, he sold David Hockney’s California landscape Nichols Canyon (1980) for $41 million at Phillips auction house.
+In 2021, he sold David Hockney's California landscape Nichols Canyon (1980) for $41 million at Phillips auction house.

+The Hedreens have made gifts of artworks to many institutions, including the National Gallery of Art, Seattle Art Museum and Seattle University.
+The Seattle Art Museum and Seattle University have galleries named in honor of the Hedreens.

+On March 13, 2024, Seattle University announced that Hedreen would be donating his entire art collection, valued at $300 million, and twenty-five million dollars to the university to create the Seattle University Museum of Art.